 Saitou had to agree.

 Sometimes all he really needed in order to solve a problem was to step back and think about something else for a while.
 Sometimes he forgot this in his single-minded pursuit of evil.
-Sano’s intervention might not have done much to get Saitou to rest, since dawn found him again seated at his desk in full uniform, but now as he looked at his notes all the pieces of the pattern were falling into place almost without effort.
+Sano’s intervention might not have done much to compel Saitou to rest, since dawn found him again seated at his desk in full uniform, but now as he looked at the collected information all the pieces of the pattern were falling into place almost without effort.

 As he gathered up his things, ready to head to the station and initiate a plan of action he’d been miles away from even forming just hours before, he threw a fond smile over at his sleeping lover.
 His involvement with Sano had more benefits than merely his own perpetual happiness.